 Radon is a real serious potential problem for your health.
 It is invisible.
 Odorless.
 Radioactive.
 It can cause lung cancer.
 Common questions about it include, “How do I know if there’s radon in my home?”
 “What radon levels are considered bad?”
-“What’s the best radon air purifier / filter?”
+“What’s the best air purifier for radon?”
 “When should I hire a professional?”

 Does an air purifier filter even work for radon?
-My research says yes, to an extent.
-However an air filter for radon should not be your permanent fix to reduce or eliminate radon gas in your home.
+My research indicates yes, to an extent.
+However an air purifier for radon should not be your permanent fix to reduce or eliminate radon gas in your home if the levels are high.

 What kind of air purifier works to remove radon from the environment?

-The best air filter / purifier for radon in your home must have an activated carbon filter.
+The best air purifier for radon in your home must have a GOOD Activated Carbon Filter within.
 It’s the only kind of air filter that can catch radon gas.

-Important – Air filters aren’t as good as “radon reduction systems”.
+Note that using an Air Purifier for radon isn’t the same as a “radon reduction system”.
 If you have a serious problem with radon, consult a radon specialist.

 It is the carbon that soaks up the radon.
 Just be sure your air purifier of choice has activated carbon as part of its overall filtration.
 The more the better.